acreatist/TelerikAcademyProjects/README.md

 TelerikAcademyProjects
 ======================

-Most interesting projects, related to my Telerik Software Academy training.
+Most interesting projects, related to my Telerik Software Academy training, with focus on C# and Front-End Development.